undefined

 5. Revenue Management

-Hotels and restaurants can have information around occupancy rates, current bookings, prices, etcetera and combine it with external data like climate conditions, school vacations, local events, flight information, etcetera to effectively forecast the demands and make strategies for maximizing the revenue.
+Hotels and restaurants can have information about occupancy rates, current bookings, prices, etcetera, and combine it with external data like climate conditions, school vacations, local events, flight information, etcetera to effectively forecast the demands and make strategies for maximizing the revenue.
 For example, sensibly hiking the prices.

 6. Brand Management, Competitor Monitoring & Customer Experience